verifyica-team/pipeliner/README.md

 ## Static Properties

-A pipeline, job, or step can define static properties using a `with` map.
+A pipeline, job, or step can define properties using a `with` map.

 These properties can be used in `run` statements as well as a `working-directory` value.